ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 ## Put everything learned to practice, run the JPetStore app in your cluster
 {: #vm-to-containers-and-kubernetes-runthejpetstore}

-To put everything you've learned in practice, follow the [demonstration](https://github.com/ibm-cloud/ModernizeDemo/) to run the **JPetStore** app on your cluster and apply the concepts learned.
-The JPetStore app has some extended functionality to allow you to extend an app in Kubernetes by IBM Watson services running as a separate microservice.
+To put everything you've learned in practice, follow the [demonstration](https://github.com/IBM-Cloud/jpetstore-kubernetes/) to run the **JPetStore** app on your cluster and apply the concepts learned.
+The JPetStore app has some extended functionality to allow you to extend an app in Kubernetes by running image classification as a separate microservice.

 ## Related Content
 {: #vm-to-containers-and-kubernetes-related}